top of page

 We are seeking nonfiction submissions from business owners, managers, and entrepreneurs whose operations, employees, or communities have been directly impacted by recent deportation efforts, especially those carried out in violation of constitutional rights, labor protections, or due process.

-Whether you've lost key team members, faced sudden raids at your workplace, struggled to protect undocumented workers, or watched your business suffer in silence, we want to hear your story and help elevate it.
+Whether you've lost key team members, faced sudden raids at your workplace, struggled to protect undocumented workers, or watched your business suffer in silence, we want to hear your story and help document and elevate it.

 Why Your Voice Matters